cnr-isti-vclab/vcglib/apps/trimeshinfo/readme.txt

     -h Enable HTML output
     -s <filename> Save the clean mesh

-The XML output produces an XML file with the same name of the mesh under examination.
-This file summarize the mesh information.
-Such xml-schema is designed to be processed by the Protégé Ontology Editor and Knowledge Acquisition System.
-The current xml schema working with Protege version 3.0.
-Future releases of Protege could not work with this xml schema.
-For further details about Protégé see http://protege.stanford.edu .

 The HTML output creates in the directory where TriMeshInfo is launched a file called "result.html".
 This file contains an hmtl table with the retrieved mesh information.